reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 LOGZIO_TOKEN=<YOUR_LOGZIO_TOKEN> ./mvnw spring-boot:run -Dspring-boot.run.profiles=staging
 ```

-This would start the application in the `staging` profile, which would send the logs to logz.io and the console.
+This will start the application in the `staging` profile, which would send the logs to logz.io and the console.
 If you're interested in other ways of activating Spring Boot profiles, check out the [guide to Spring Boot profiles](https://reflectoring.io/spring-boot-profiles/#how-to-activate-profiles).

 ## Querying Logs in the Logz.io GUI